ANALYSIS-Why Biden pushes an assault weapons ban despite the political odds

 Biden's team says it is cognizant of the political odds.

 “Our job is to keep trying.
-The president is going to keep using the bully pulpit, keep pursuing executive action, keep building on the legislation he got done last summer, and keep going,” the second White House official said.
+The president is going to keep using the bully pulpit, keep pursuing executive action, keep building on the legislation he got done last summer," the second White House official said.

 California mass shootings show limits of strict state gun laws